-- Three years of successful classroom teaching experience at the elementary level. - Recommendation of Master Teacher's school principal; approval of the CSULB Student Teaching MSCP Director. - Willingness of Master Teacher to have a Student Teacher. - Recognized outstanding teaching abilities. - Implements a balanced, comprehensive reading program based on the English Language Arts Content Standards for California Public Schools, Kindergarten through grade twelve. - Attend a Master Teacher Orientation - Teaches a curriculum based on the California Academic Content Standards - Displays effectiveness in collaborating and communicating with other teachers
+- Three years of successful classroom teaching experience at the elementary level. - Recommendation of Master Teacher's school principal; approval of the CSULB Student Teaching Coordinator and/or MSCP Coordinator. - Willingness of Master Teacher to have a Student Teacher. - Recognized outstanding teaching abilities. - Implements a balanced, comprehensive reading program based on the English Language Arts Content Standards for California Public Schools, Kindergarten through grade twelve. - Attend a Master Teacher Orientation - Teaches a curriculum based on the California Academic Content Standards - Displays effectiveness in collaborating and communicating with other teachers